Latest SeedProd News

 You’ve now enabled password protection for specific pages on your website.

-Pro tip: Did you know that you can also password protect WooCommerce products by enabling WooCommerce maintenance mode?
+Pro tip: Did you know that you can also password-protect WooCommerce products by enabling WooCommerce maintenance mode?

 You might wonder, ” Can I password protect a PDF file?”
 The answer is yes, you can.

-After adding your file to a page, use the first method in this post, to password protect the page with your PDF document.
+After adding your file to a page, use the first method in this post to password-protect the page with your PDF document.

 Password protect a PDF in WordPress